 He now describes himself as a "Après-Postmodernist" (tongue slightly in cheek here!) and is strong in his conviction that today's modern music "inevitably and necessarily contains the music of all previous ages - which includes everything back to the dawn of notation, but also the music of the last 70 years.
 How we composers mix and combine these elements is what sets us apart from each other stylistically - but in an age in which all music is ubiquitously ever-present the effect of any new piece is entirely dependent on our familiarity with what we already know.
 We can choose either to embrace this or to reject it - but we cannot ignore it!"

 Nicholas Scott-Burt is the Conductor and Musical Director of Daventry Choral Society and of Charnwood Voices; he is the pianist in the Scott-Burt Piano Trio (with his violinist wife Cathy and cellist son Harry).
 He is on the visiting music staff of Uppingham School and Bablake School, Coventry, and is an examiner for ABRSM.
-He is also a poet and a writer.
+He plays the organ and piano at Rugby United Reformed Church, and is also a poet and a writer.